 The Toughest Gooseneck Hitches and Accessories at the Lowest Prices

-We have a large inventory of gooseneck hitches by popular manufacturers like Draw-Tite, B&W, Hidden Hitch, Reese, and Curt.
-Install a Remove-a-Ball, fold-down, or Hide-a-Goose hitch in the bed of your truck and retain full use of the bed when not towing.
+We have a large inventory of gooseneck hitches in Calgary by popular manufacturers like CURT and B&W. Install a Remove-a-Ball, fold-down, or Hide-a-Goose hitch in the bed of your truck and retain full use of the bed when not towing.
 Or, maximize your hauling versatility with a rail-mounted gooseneck hitch and switch easily between gooseneck and fifth-wheel towing.

 Gooseneck Hitch

-• A type of heavy-duty hitch that can mount to the bed of your pickup truck.
+• A type of heavy-duty hitch that can be mounted to the bed of your pickup truck.
 Fitted with a ball to engage the coupling mechanism of a gooseneck trailer;

 • Uses an installation kit to attach to the frame of the truck above and forward of the rearmost axle;